 Credit: Mark Hamilton

 Seeing New York on two wheels is a fun way to take in the colors of fall.
 From world-class museums to fascinating historic sites, there’s so much to discover on the Empire State Trail (pictured), a 750-mile system of trailways going from New York City through the Hudson River Valley, west to Buffalo along the Erie Canal, and north to the Champlain Valley and Adirondacks.
 The Erie Canalway Trail follows along the famous man-made waterway spanning between Albany and Buffalo.
 The Mohawk-Hudson Bike-Hike Trail is a paved shared-use path connecting Albany and Schenectady counties.
-The Adirondacks has 14 New York Scenic Byways going along the St. Lawrence Seaway and down the Adirondack Coast.
+The Adirondacks has 13 New York Scenic Byways going along the St. Lawrence Seaway and down the Adirondack Coast.
 The Catskills has various cycling routes around the region, going from the easy Monticello Loop to the difficult Grand Fondo Loop.
-Windham Mountain Bike Park (closes October 15) welcomed four new trails for the 2022 season amid this downhill riding experience with the longest jump trail on the East Coast.
 Finger Lakes’ Cayuga-Seneca Canal Trail lacks the region’s gorges or waterfalls but instead provides a tree-lined corridor that’s nice to ride, walk or run along.

 Scenic Drives